LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_03_Investigate_Compliance.md

 7. On the **Create account** window, select **Next** and solve the generated puzzle.
 8. On the **Stay signed in?** page, select **Yes**.
 9. In a new **Microsoft Edge** tab, navigate to the URL: **<https://outlook.live.com/mail/>**.
-10. Confirm you are able to sign-in to your new email account.
+10. Confirm you're able to sign-in to your new email account.
 Make note of your sign-in details for future lab tasks.

 ## Instructions

 ### Task 1 - Create an eDiscovery (Standard) Case

-In this task, you will be utilizing Microsoft 365 tools such as Exchange admin center, Outlook, and Microsoft Purview.
+In this task, you'll be utilizing Microsoft 365 tools such as Exchange admin center, Outlook, and Microsoft Purview.
 The main focus of the lab is to create an eDiscovery case and hold, and understand the process of searching and preserving specific email data.
 The lab will provide an understanding of how to use these tools to manage and preserve email data for legal or compliance purposes.

 1. On **LON-CL1**, select **Ctrl+Alt+Delete** to sign-in.
 Sign-into **LON-CL1** as the local administrator account that was created by your lab hosting provider (**Administrator**) with the password **Pa55w.rd**.